Career of Lionel Messi: 2020–2021: Final season at Barcelona

-On 17 April, Messi scored twice as Barcelona defeated Athletic Bilbao 4–0 in the 2021 Copa del Rey final at La Cartuja.
-With his second goal, he broke Gerd Müller's record of 30 plus goals in 12 consecutive club seasons, setting a new record of 13.
+On 17 April, Barcelona defeated Athletic Bilbao in the 2021 Copa del Rey final, with Messi scoring twice.
+His second goal broke Gerd Müller's record of 30 or more goals in 12 consecutive club seasons, setting a new record of 13.
 On 16 May, Messi scored his 30th league goal of the campaign in a 2–1 home defeat against Celta Vigo, which later turned out to be his final goal and match in a Barcelona shirt.
-The top goalscorer in La Liga, Messi received the Pichichi Trophy for a record eighth time in his career.
-It was also his record fifth consecutive win in La Liga, surpassing Alfredo Di Stéfano and Hugo Sánchez who both had four for Real Madrid.
+As the top goalscorer in La Liga during the season, Messi received the Pichichi Trophy for a record fifth consecutive time, and for a record eighth time in his career.
+With 30 goals in the 2020–21 La Liga campaign and a triumph with Argentina at the 2021 Copa América, where he was jointly named Best Player and won the Golden Boot, Messi was awarded the 2021 Ballon d'Or.